Training and Race Day Tips from the Real Insurance Runners

 The team of 40 Real Insurance Runners will be raising funds for their chosen charities The Starlight Foundation and RedKite.
 In the lead up the event, the Real Runners have answered our questions and given us their top training tips.

-If you haven’t signed up for the run yet, you can register online before Friday, or come down to the marshalling area at First Fleet Park on Sunday morning for last minute sign up, before the race.
+If you haven’t signed up for the run yet, you can register online or come down to the marshalling area at First Fleet Park on Sunday morning for last minute sign up, before the race.

 Be sure to keep an eye out for the Real Insurance team who will be sporting purple vests on the day, (and cheer them on when you spot them!).

 How long have you been running?

 Ruth: I have been running since I was 18, when I started university and had to improve my fitness for rugby.
 Having asthma has meant I wasn't able to physically push myself very hard as I would be so wheezy (despite taking an inhaler) and found it hard to breathe.
 I never thought I could run a 10k, 12k or a half marathon but I have since run these distances.

 Jo: I have been running since I was 18.
 I took part in many Races for Life events – 5km and 10km - which aim to raise money for cancer.
 I also took part in the British 10km run a few years back, which was in London.

 Nicole: I’ve been running on and off since about 2005 – however a lot more off than on over the last year.
 This 10K run was a nudge to get going again!

 Hannah: I was 15 and competing in school rowing when I looked around and everyone else had grown (but not me) so I took up middle distance running instead!
 I competed in cross county and longer track events throughout high school and university and got to travel around Australia to do so.
 13 years on and I'm now happier competing in the 10km events and aim to one day complete a half marathon.

 What training are you doing leading up to the race?